 We know that some people will be experiencing some uncertainty around their income and paying their bills during this time.
 Supporting customers through this difficult time is our priority, and the last thing we want is for anyone to be worrying unnecessarily, so please have a look at the FAQs below, and contact us as soon as you can if you would like to speak to someone.

-Important message concerning COVID-19: If you find yourself jobless, on reduced income, or about to become unemployed, please consider URGENTLY apply for Housing Benefit and Council Tax:
+Important message concerning COVID-19: If you find yourself jobless, on reduced income, or about to become unemployed, please consider URGENTLY applying for Housing Benefit and Council Tax reduction:

 To check and calculate your Housing Benefit entitlement and other benefits visit:

 There're lots of different ways to pay your rent.
 You can find out more on our dedicated web page.

 The easiest way to pay will be through direct debit, so if you'd like to set one up please contact us on 01494 476100, by email firstname.lastname@example.org or our web chat.

 If you usually pay your rent by cheque, or at your Post Office, we ask that you consider an alternative method such as Standing Order or Direct Debit.
 This will avoid delays in the money reaching your account, as well as keep you safe by avoiding you having to leave home.
 You can find more information about this on our pay rent online web page, or give us a call so we can advise you.

 We know that people may be worrying about paying their rent if their hours have reduced, or their income has been affected in any way.
 We have a team of people who are here to help and advise you.
 If you're facing financial difficulty, contact us on 01494 476100, by email at email@example.com or our web chat.

 Unfortunately we're not offering a rent break.
 Your rent will still need to be paid.
 However, if you're experiencing difficulties in meeting your rent payments, just get in touch and we can talk through either payment plans and/or making a claim for Universal Credit to help pay for your rent.